elysia090/Lab/docs/StoryD.md

 42.10 UI is pinned to specified toolchain and is served from embedded bytes with required security headers and CSP.
 42.11 All ref-mutating operations support expected_head_commit_id and return 409 REF_HEAD_MISMATCH on mismatch.
 42.12 Publish uses server-side canonicalization and results in exactly one new commit on the active ref when successful.
-42.13 Publish-staged produces exactly one new commit for the staged set and is all-or-nothing.
-42.14 Worktree push/import never updates refs without explicit expected_head_commit_id and base verification.
+42.13 Worktree import never updates refs without explicit expected_head_commit_id.
-42.15 commit.created_at is always 0 in v0.0.1; timestamps are recorded in audit.
+42.14 All ref-mutating mutations return deterministic operation receipts.
+42.15 Preflight endpoints exist for publish and worktree import and do not mutate state.
+42.16 A single-step explicit rebase-staged operation exists to reduce multi-step 409 rituals without auto-resolution.
 	43. Worktree and Markdown Interop (Required)
 43.1 Purpose
 43.1.1 Worktree interop provides a deterministic filesystem projection for external editing tools and Git workflows.